roc-lang/book-of-examples/match/index.md

 - Matching a simplified subset of regex grammar
   - Short background
-  - Initial naive implementation
+  - Initial limited implementation
     - Recursion discussion?
     - TDD?
-  - Reworked implementation highlighting tradeoffs + design choices
+  - Layering on additional capabilities + making code extensible as we do